Hes-Siemelink/instacli/instacli-spec/language/Anatomy of Instacli files.md

    prompt-simple-question   Simple interactive prompt
 ```

-## The .instacli.yaml file

-Each directory can have a `.instacli.yaml` file that contains metadata about the directory.

-You can give the directory a readable description, import cli files from other directories and manage http connection
-data.

 ### Calling another Instacli script

 We showed above that you can call another Instacli script from within an Instacli script with the
 **[Run script](../commands/instacli/files/Run%20script.md)** command.

-Another way is to use it as a regualr command.
+Another way is to use it as a regular command.
 Instacli reads all cli files in the same directory and makes them
 available as commands in the current script.
 While doing so, it transforms file names in "kebab-style" to "Sentence
 style".